ASKurz/blogdown/content/blog/2025-07-20-within-person-factorial-experiments-log-normal-reaction-time-data/index.md

 The ANCOVA captured more information in the data, but not dramatically so.

-Now we compute the ATE.
+Now we compute the estimate for the ATE.

 ``` r
 lmer_ancova_comparisons <- avg_comparisons(